WebAssembly/component-model/design/mvp/Explainer.md

 next section.

-The syntax for defining component instances is symmetric to core module instances, but with a distinct component-level definition of `sort`:
+The syntax for defining component instances is symmetric to core module instances, but with an expanded component-level definition of `sort`:
 ```
 instance       ::= (instance <id>? <instanceexpr>)
 instanceexpr   ::= (instantiate <componentidx> <instantiatearg>*)